Bossy1996/Face-recognition/README.rst

 It has been develope in python 3.9 so i don't know if it works in other python versions.

-Windows supported (I haven't try it neither in macOS or Linux)
+Linux supported(I haven't try it on macOS or windows)

 Currently working on...